flavienbwk/book-devops/eng/README.md

 Here are several complementary situations where VMs remain valuable:

-- Legacy or critical software of your company cannot be deployed as containers.
+- Legacy or critical software of your company cannot be deployed as containers ;
-- The industry partners you work with aren't yet using containers.
+- The industry partners you work with aren't yet using containers ;
 - Your IT security rules force you to use a specific operating system[^OS].
-To save time on making your installation compatible with this OS, you might install virtualization software (e.g., KVM) to use the OS of your choice and kickstart your DevOps infrastructure setup in a familiar environment.
+To save time on making your installation compatible with this OS, you might install virtualization software (e.g., KVM) to use the OS of your choice and kickstart your DevOps infrastructure setup in a familiar environment ;
 - Infrastructure installation scripts are intended to be shared with various entities.
-In some cases, these entities may have strict security rules demanding the use of VMs.
+In some cases, these entities may have strict security rules demanding the use of VMs ;
 - If you don't have a dedicated machine to deploy your infrastructure, VMs can be helpful to separate new software from existing installations.
-Similarly, if you have limited resources, VMs can isolate the workload brought by your DevOps software chain.
+Similarly, if you have limited resources, VMs can isolate the workload brought by your DevOps software chain ;
 - As long as your teams aren't ready for a 100% cloud shift, the backup/restore process for a VM might be simpler to handle.

 However, remember that maintaining this abstraction layer (VMs) to solely manage Kubernetes on top adds complexity to your infrastructure.
 As practices evolve in your organization, consider removing these layers.
 But maintain the flexibility to instantiate them when necessary.